leetcode-python-java/leetcode-python-java/README.md

 ```
 Rack server will start `Rails.application` in the end.

-It is the most important object in the whole Rails object.
+It is an important object in Rails.

 And you'll only have one `Rails.application` in one process.
-Multiple thread shared only one `Rails.application`.
+Multiple threads shared only one `Rails.application`.

 ## Part 2: config
-We first time see the config is in `./config/application.rb`.
+First time we see the `config` is in `./config/application.rb`.
 ```ruby
 # ./config/application.rb
 #...